pyrofolium/nacelle/readme.md

+To run locally, run `run.sh`.
+This will bootstrap a sqlite database under a docker and docker-compose and run the fastapi server.

 ## Some things I would do to optimize and scale:
 - Transition from SQLite to a more robust data warehouse like **Snowflake** or **BigQuery** or **Redshift** for handling high volumes of data and supporting complex queries.
 These platforms are optimized for concurrent access and large datasets.
 - Add indexes to frequently accessed columns, such as `product_id` in `customer_feedback` and `marketing_campaigns` tables, to speed up joins and lookups.
 - Implement an async job that loads products and customer into the database.